On the singularity of adjacency matrices for random regular digraphs: Introduction

 we can replace a $2\times2$ minor of $M$ by $\eye$ if it is $\jay$ and $\jay$ if it is $\eye$ -- indeed, note that this preserves the row and column sums.
 If $i_1,i_2$ and $j_1,j_2$ are the row and column indices, respectively, of such a minor, then in the associated digraph $\Gamma=(V,E)$ we are alternating between the following edge configurations at vertices $i_1,i_2,j_1,j_2$:

 where we use solid arrows to depict directed edges, and dashed arrows to indicate the absence of a directed edge (i.e.\ ``non-edges").
-This forms the basis for (a simple instance of) what is known as the \emph{switchings method}, which has been a successful tool in the study of random regular graphs since its introduction by McKay in \cite{McKay2}; see also section 2.4 of the survey \cite{Wormald}.
+This forms the basis for (a simple instance of) what is known as the \emph{switching method}, which has been a successful tool in the study of random regular graphs since its introduction by McKay in \cite{McKay2}; see also section 2.4 of the survey \cite{Wormald}.

 We will want to form $\tM$ by applying several switchings at non-overlapping $2\times 2$ minors.
 Each minor is replaced with $\eye$ or $\jay$ uniformly at random, independently of all other switchings.
 We can encode the outcomes of the random switchings with iid uniform signs -- this will give us access to anti-concentration estimates for random walks (specifically Erd\H os' Theorem \ref{thm_erdos} below).

-In the prior work \cite{Cook:dense} on dense rrd matrices, the $2\times 2$ minors for switchings were obtained by randomly sampling pairs of row and column indices; however, sampling loses its effectiveness when working with sparse matrices.
-Here we will use a more efficient coupling which we call ``shuffling" -- see \Cref{sec_shuffling} for details.
+The formal construction, called the ``shuffling coupling", is given in Section \ref{sec_shuffling}.